Every body type has its challenges.

 Short, thin, and petite men, however, have the challenge in that they have less room for error as their proportions have to be balanced just right.

-Tailoring and fitting to the 1/2 inch matters – and pattern, silhouette, and cut are all critical to avoid looking like you’re wearing your older brothers clothing.
+Tailoring and fitting to the 1/2 inch matters – and pattern, silhouette, and cut are all critical to avoiding looking like you’re wearing your older brothers clothing.

 5 Men’s Suit Buying Tips for Short, Thin, and Small Men